slippers look-alikes! My mom tried to convince be to buy a pair, but I refuse to give inposted over 7 years ago

-I think they are pretty ugly but looking at the amount of people still wearing them, they seem to still be in style.posted over 3 years ago
+I think they are pretty ugly but looking at the amount of people still wearing them, they seem to still be in style.posted about 7 years ago

 i don’t really think they’ve been “in style” since like….
 2004, when all the celebs were wearing them and all the girls in high school were wearing them with jeans or skirts, etc. Even so, you can’t escape the fact that it’s warm and you have to wear something when it’s cold.
-Theyre probably the least ugly cold-weather boot option, i suppose.posted over 3 years ago
+Theyre probably the least ugly cold-weather boot option, i suppose.posted about 7 years ago

-I was never fond of them but I see people wearing them all the time on my campus still.posted over 3 years ago
+I was never fond of them but I see people wearing them all the time on my campus still.posted about 7 years ago

 takes a deep breath